coolhva/usg-kpn-ftth/README.md

 }
 ```

-An example config of the igmp configuration can be found in the file igmp-proxy.example.json.

 XS4ALL (a Dutch ISP which uses the KPN platform has more information regarding the technical details), more info can be found [here](https://www.xs4all.nl/service/diensten/internet/installeren/modem-instellen/hoe-kan-ik-een-ander-modem-dan-fritzbox-instellen.htm)

 This config.gateway.json has been tested on the following versions: